JBrosDevelopment/Norma/README.md

 break;
 ```

 Great!
-Last thing to just make it work.
-What thing we'll do is make sure the syntax is correct.
+The last thing is to just make it work.
+First, we need to make sure the syntax is correct.

 ```cs
 if (line.Tokens.Length < 3)
     throw new Exception("Variable operation syntax is incorrect.
 Correct syntax is, 'NAME = VALUE' where '=' can be any operator");